 Though some states have passed laws that require drivers to use hands-free devices while on the wheel, there is no data to show that those devices reduce the risk of the driver being involved in accident.

 Text Messaging While Driving

 Reading and sending text messages while driving has the same effect as answering or making a phone call while driving.
 According to a 2007 survey, 19% of drivers admitted to texting while driving.
 This is an alarming statistic, since a driver has to divert his full attention from the road to his or her phone so as to read or write a text message.
 This increases the risk of causing a car accidents.

 Many drivers involved in texting-while-driving cases are under 30 years.
 A survey done in 2006 showed that 37% of teenagers admit that text messaging is the utmost distraction while driving.

 Have Additional Questions About Cell Phone Use Whil Driving?
-Contact our Atlanta or Austell GA Law Firm Offices
+Contact our Atlanta, Austell or Gwinett County Law Firm Offices

 If a person gets injured in a car accident caused by a driver who was using a cell phone behind the wheel, he or she may be entitled to receive compensation for any damages caused.
 The car accident lawyer at the law offices of Matthew C. Hines has the resources and skills to ensure that victims of such accidents receive the right compensation.